Get the newsletter.

 • Cook the pasta in generously-salted water until al dente.
 Drain.

-• In a large bowl, combine the arugula, basil, tomatoes, feta, lemon juice, zest, a pinch of salt, some fresh pepper, and the remaining olive oil.
+• Set a few grape tomato halves and a couple tablespoons of feta cheese aside for a garnish.
+Then, in a large mixing bowl, combine the arugula, the remaining tomatoes and feta cheese, olives, lemon juice, zest, oregano, basil, mint, parsley, a generous pinch of salt, fresh pepper, and the olive oil.
 Toss to combine.
-Add the past and breadcrumbs.
-Toss once more and serve immediately.
+Add the pasta.
+Toss once more and taste for seasoning.

 • 4 stars